Bernard Hart

 At the beginning of WWI he joined the RAMC with the rank of major and served as lecturer in mental disease at Moss Side Military Hospital, Maghull, where veterans with shell-shock were treated.
 He was also physician to the Special Neurological Hospital for Officers at 10 Palace Green, Kensington, West London, as well as psychiatric consultant to other military hospitals in London.

 After the end of WWI, he returned to University College Hospital and also joined the staff of the National Hospital for Diseases of the Nervous System including Paralysis and Epilepsy, Queen Square, London, and the staff of the Maudsley Hospital in south London.
 Upon the founding of The Journal of Neurology and Psychopathology in 1920, he was one of the nine members of the editorial committee, headed by Samuel Alexander Kinnier Wilson.

 Hart's 1910 paper The conception of the subconscious introduced the works of Janet and Freud to English-speaking psychologists.
 In 1925 he was elected FRCP.
 In 1926 he delivered the Goulstonian Lectures on The Development of Psychopathology and its Place in Medicine.

+During the second world war he was chief adviser on psychiatric matters to the Emergency Medical Service, working in close partnership with Gordon Holmes.
+He was appointed CBE in 1945 in recognition of this work.
+Two years later he retired and went to live at Eastbourne.

 In 1912 in the Strand area of Central London, Hart married Mabel E. Spark.
 He was a member of the Savile Club.
 His outdoor recreations were mountaineering and skiing.